 It is still early in the year and some low lying parts of the path are under water — just more adventure.
 It reminds me of a little misadventure I had with Brenna and Hunter out here late one night about five years ago.

 I will have to tell you about that some time.

 A girl with a family coming from the other way has spotted an insect nymph in the shallow water.
 “I don’t want to leave,” she says.
 “It’s so cute.”
 I’m not sure I share her notion of “cute.”

 Past the water, the path ends at the sand’s edge and we begin quickly to climb, steeper and steeper.
 We rise into wind that is steady but only strong enough to lift a thin layer of sand to form a kind of indistinct horizon, a blurry edge.

-We know how suddenly kid legs can become “tired” when hiking so we call for them to come “this way” rather than burn energy picking up each stick and looking at each mound on our way up.
-We’re pretty much ignored, though.
+I know how suddenly kid legs can become “tired” when hiking so I call for them to come “this way” rather than burn energy picking up each stick and looking at each mound on our way up.
+I’m pretty much ignored, though.

 Somehow the girls’ legs grow tired and they decide they’ll crawl the last bit to the top.
 But when they get too low they’re punished by that thin layer of blowing sand.
 Keep going, ladies!

 Wind across the top is surprisingly strong.
 The layer of blowing sand is maybe knee-height here.
 The girls are startled by its prickle on their bare legs.

 “Don’t sit!” we caution when Alexa plops down.
 “It will blow in your face.”